avanwouwe/citadel-browser-agent/docs/config/web-filtering.md

 Both blacklists can contain lines starting with `#`, which are interpreted as comments.

 ## blacklist exceptions
 By default, users can request an exception if they are blocked by a blacklist.
 They are then asked to provide a reason for the exception, after which they can bypass the blacklist for that host temporarily.
-The duration is stated in minutes, and setting it to `0` disables the possibility to ask for exceptions.
+The duration is set to one day by default (stated in minutes), and setting it to `0` disables the possibility to ask for exceptions.

 ```
     ...
     "webfilter": {
         "blacklist": {
             "exceptions": {
-                "duration": 0
+                "duration": 60 * 24
             },
         }
     }